wrana-lab/SPARSeq_Figures/README.md

 # SPARSeq_Figures
 Code for figures for the Covid-19 SPARseq paper, 2024.

+The analysis can be replicated starting from the main aggregated table of results, available on zenodo: ...

 Essential R packages for the analysis include:

 openxlsx: https://cran.r-project.org/web/packages/openxlsx/index.html